This setting includes academic, vocational and training environments – universities and TAFEs.

 Include tailored knowledge and skills relating to gender equity and prevention of violence against women in the curriculum of all degrees.
 For example, a journalism degree could provide students with skills to effectively report on cases of intimate partner violence.

 Implement direct participation programs in bystander intervention, which give participants the skills to address sexist and harmful behaviour.

-Resources for prevention work in Australian universities
+Resources for prevention work in Australian universities and TAFEs

 The University sexual assault and sexual harassment project is research from the Australian Human Rights Commission into the nature, prevalence and reporting of sexual assault and sexual harassment of students in Australian universities.